dodiforth/Stickies/README.md

 ## Introduction
 This is a Todo List App inspired by MacOS App Stickies.
-So the colour scheme is somewhat similar to Stickies on MacOS The application use Core Data to create, read, update and delete(CRUD) datas.
+So the colour scheme is somewhat similar to Stickies on MacOS.
+The application use Core Data to create, read, update and delete(CRUD) datas.

 # Concepts Utilized